<=== Blaster Series Fact Sheets for MIPS33, MIPS44, MIPS/Nitro

 WHAT IS A PERFECT MARKET TIMING MODEL?

 Immediately below, let's look at an illustration of a "Perfect Market Timing Model" beating buy-and-hold in the stock market.
-Further below, we can see how a real timing model actually worked in 2007-2017, as verified by TimerTrac.com.
-Then, you can determine for yourself if a model like this is "near-perfect enough" for you, or if you think that you can do better by yourself.
+Further below, we can see how the MIPS3 timing model actually worked in 2007-2017, as verified by TimerTrac.com.
+Then, you can determine for yourself if models like MIPS are "near-perfect enough" for you, or if you think that you can do better otherwise.

 Every investor (large and small) wants to make money in both up and down markets, but they don't know how.
 Indeed, this is difficult but not impossible.
 The illustration below shows the hypothetical performance with both a Buy-and-Hold Strategy and a Perfect Market Timing Model (Buy/Short).
 Even though a Perfect Timing Model does not exist, some models on the market today (like MIPS) come close as they soundly beat Buy/Hold over time.

 Assuming the stock market performs as in the table immediately below for 4 "Legs" of ups/downs:

 I.) The middle column in the table and the graph on the left show the performance of Buy/Hold.